michelesr/thesis/src/mvaa.md

 for software development, in fact versioning practices are adopted in all the software development teams and software houses.
 Also Docker provides component reuse: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.
+Starting from version 1.8, released on August 11, 2015, Docker provides image signing and verification for improved security. @docker-content-trust

 This chapter exposes the main features of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining and instancing